 Editing Markers

+For more information on Markers, please see the chapter on Markers, starting on page 55.
 While in Editing mode, you can right-click on a marker in the tracing window to display a list of actions you can perform.